ethanshealey/FidZulu-classA-v2/README.md

 ---
 Welcome to the Class A middleware and backend services!

-To run the backend and middlware services, run `npm start` in the base directory.
+To run the backend and middlware services, run `npm init` then `npm start` in the base directory.
 This will spin up the ClassA, Foods, Bikes, and Toys services on the following ports:

 ```
 ClassA -> 3021